xformation/awsscripter/README.rst

 About
 -----

-awsscripter is a tool to write some automation on the top of  AWS CLI (Boto).It automates away some of the more mundane, repetitive and error-prone tasks, simplify aws resource management more efficiently.
+awsscripter is a tool to write automation on the top of  AWS CLI (Boto).It automates away some of the more mundane, repetitive and error-prone tasks, simplify aws resource management more efficiently.

 Features:
+- Audit AWS accounts with different compliance program such as CISP, PCI-DSS, HIPPA
 - Takes inputs from templates & Configuration and performs user friendly automations by combining aws boto api's
 - Support for inserting dynamic values in templates via customisable resolvers
 - Support for running arbitrary code as hooks before/after stack builds